Super Hero Movie Villains Die

 - Loki in Thor, The Avengers and Thor: The Dark World lives, though he attempts suicide at the end of the former, surrenders after a Metronome Beatdown from the Hulk in the second, and experiences one Disney Death before faking a second death in the third.

 - Blonsky aka The Abomination is spared by Betty stopping Hulk from strangling him in The Incredible Hulk.
+General Ross also survives, with Samuel Stern / The Leader alive for a Sequel Hook.
 For someone with a reputation for destruction, the Hulk causes surprisingly few deaths.

 - In Iron Man 3, the Mandarin is exposed as an actor in Killian's employ and arrested.
 A followup short film reveals that a real Mandarin in fact exists and intends to kill the fake personally for identity theft.